Peer i-Coaching for Activated Self-Management Optimization in Adolescents and Young Adults With Chronic Conditions (PiCASO)

 Time Frame

 Transition readiness variable measured using Transition Readiness Assessment Questionnaire (TRAQ 20): 20-item self-report assessment of the ability to make appointments, manage medications, track health issues, talk with providers, and manage daily activities.
-The TRAQ scores produced include an overall score and a subscale score for each of the five subscales.
-The overall score and the subscale scores are calculated by taking the average score across the items in the questionnaire (or subscale).
-Each item is scored 1-5.
-Higher scores indicate more transition readiness
+Each item is scored 1-5 on a Likert scale.
+The primary outcome is the overall score, calculated as the mean of the 20 items (possible range: 1 to 5, higher scores indicating more transition readiness).

-Health-related Quality of Life variable measured using the Short Form Health Survey (SF12): 12-item self-report that assesses physical and mental health related quality of life.
-Results are expressed in terms of two meta-scores: the Physical Component Summary (PCS) and the Mental Component Summary (MCS).
-The PCS and MCS scores have a range of 0 to 100 and were designed to have a mean score of 50.
-Higher scores indicate better physical functioning.
+Health-related Quality of Life variable measured using the Short Form Health Survey (SF12): 12-item self-report that assesses health related quality of life.
+The sum of the MCS items was transformed into T-scores for comparison to the US population (which has a mean of 50 and standard deviation of 10).
+The MCS T-scores have a range of 0 to 100, with higher scores indicating better mental health status.

 Collaborators and Investigators